sonjoonho/Imperial-College-Computing-Notes/CO395 Introduction to Machine Learning/06 - Unsupervised Learning.md

 $$
 **Clustering**, **density estimation**, **dimensionality reduction** are examples of unsupervised learning.

+## Bias-variance Tradeoff

+- **Bias error** - caused by erroneous assumptions in the learning algorithm.
+High bias can lead to the model missing relevant relations between the features and outputs (underfitting).
+- **Variance error** - caused by sensitivity due to small fluctuations in the training set.
+High variance can lead to modelling random noise (overfitting).

 ## Clustering

 A **cluster** is a set of instances that are "similar" to each other, and "dissimilar" to instances in other groups/clusters.